What is Erectile Dysfunction?

 Chronic diseases such as liver diseases, chronic kidney diseases, and so on.

-Peyronie's plaque, also known as Peyronie's disease, is a rare disorder characterized by severe fibrosis in the penile tissue.
+Peyronie's plaque, also known as Peyronie's disease, which is a rare disorder characterized by severe fibrosis in the penile tissue.

 Nevertheless, it is not uncommon to notice ED in a person who is otherwise physically and psychologically well.
 Some studies have proposed that penile circulation is by nature very delicate since it’s an end-artery.
 With age, obstructions to the blood flow are more common.
 It usually does not matter, but in older men, it might mean there’s not enough blood flow to the penis during sexual arousal.